joaopalmeiro/resume/README.md

 ### Personal Highlights

-See more in the links below./See more in the links at the bottom.
+See more in the links below./See more in the links at the bottom./See more at palmeiro.link

-- Styling Altair Charts with the feedzai-altair-theme: palmeiro.link/alt-blog
 - _Consignar é o que está a dar!_: palmeiro.link/irs
-- Static charts: palmeiro.link/charts
+- Static charts/My static charts: palmeiro.link/charts
-- Writings: palmeiro.link/writings
+- Writings/My writings: palmeiro.link/writings

 ### Profiles